National Collegiate Athletic Association

 The NCAA is a non-profit organization which regulates athletes of 1,281 institutions and conferences.

-Supporting student-athlete success on the field, in the classroom and life by integrating athletics into higher education.
-Support high school with athletic scholarships from a University President, if good enough a Division III team.
+You are supporting student-athlete success on the field, in the classroom, and life by integrating athletics into higher education.
+Support high school with athletic scholarships from a University President, if good enough a Division III team member institutions.

-Intercollegiate sports began in the US in 1852 when crews from Harvard and Yale universities met in a challenge race in the competition of Crew.
-As rowing remained the preeminent sport in the country into the late-1800s, many of the initial debates about collegiate athletic eligibility and purpose settled through organizations like the Rowing Association of American Colleges and the Intercollegiate Rowing Association.
-As other sports emerged, notably football and basketball, many of these same concepts and standards were adopted.
-Football, in particular, began to appear as a marquee sport, but the rules of the game itself were in constant flux and often had to adapt for each contest.
+As other sports emerged, notably football and college basketball NCAA division, many of these same concepts and standards were adopted.
+Football, in particular, began to appear as a marquee sport, but the rules of the game itself were in constant flux and often had to adapt for each contest like sports science and graduation rates.

 For several years, the NCAA was a discussion group and rules-making body for college sports, but in 1921, the first NCAA national championship conducted: the National Collegiate Track and Field Championships.
 Gradually, more rules committees formed and more tournaments were created, including a basketball championship in 1939.